-Especially rich in connective tissue, with one-third collagen by weight, salmon skin is wonderful for our own skin health and elasticity.
+Especially rich in connective tissue, with one-third collagen by weight, salmon skin is wonderful for our skin health and elasticity.
 And those omega-3 fatty acids and B vitamins don’t just stop in the brain.
-B vitamins help regulate metabolism.
+B vitamins help regulate your metabolism.
 Niacin, in particular, makes it easier for the skin to maintain its moisture, leaving it smoother and addressing any imbalances.
 And the omega-3's anti-inflammatory properties can help reduce outbreaks of acne.

 Muscles and bones

 In addition to all those good-for-you fats, salmon skin is over 50 percent protein, which forms the building blocks of bones, cartilage, and muscles.
 Its vitamin D levels help regulate calcium absorption, which is great for bones and teeth, and salmon’s rich potassium reserves provide stamina for long workouts.

 Yes, we said bacon.
 Cook it right and you’ve got a crisp, flavorful piece of skin that’s a stand-in for everyone’s favorite breakfast meat.

 All that fat concentrated in the skin also means that it’s full of flavor.
 If you render out that fat while you cook the fish, you’ll end up with an irresistibly crisp piece of skin.
 Follow our test kitchen's technique for crispy salmon skin, every time.